iter8-tools/docs/docs/tutorials/integrations/ghactions.md

 template: main.html
 ---

+There are two ways that you can use Iter8 with GitHub.
+You can [run Iter8 CLI within a GitHub Actions workflow](#use-iter8-in-a-github-actions-workflow) and you can also [use Iter8 to trigger a GitHub Actions workflow](#use-iter8-to-trigger-a-github-actions-workflow) in the context of an experiment.

 # Use Iter8 in a GitHub Actions workflow

 Install the latest version of the Iter8 CLI using `iter8-tools/iter8@v0.11`.
 Once installed, the Iter8 CLI can be used as documented in various tutorials.
 For example: